 Samson, having little self-control, eventually tells his wife the answer and she turns around and tells the wedding party.
 They give the correct answer and Samson is forced to pay up what he wagered.
 Samson can’t even win at the game he rigged to win because he has no self-control.

 So now he has to pay.
 The problem is he doesn’t have the debt he owes.

-We all remember this part from Sunday school I’m sure… Samson goes and kills 30 men, takes their possessions and gives it to those who he had told the riddle.
+We all remember this part from Sunday School I’m sure… Samson goes and kills 30 men, takes their possessions and gives it to those who he had told the riddle.
 And then returns home in hot anger without his wife.
 (Judges 14:19-20)

-Loses His Wife and Sets 300 Foxes on Fire
+Samson Sets 300 Foxes On Fire

-Samson is chilling at home, while his wife remained in her homeland.
-Which was a common practice in the day when the Israelites would intermarry with the Philistines.
+Samson is chilling at home in Israel, while his wife remained in her homeland.
+This might seem weird to us today, but it was a common practice in the day when the Israelites would intermarry with the Philistines.